piersholt/wilhelm-docs/ike/region.md

 **Clock**|24h|12h|||||||
 _Date_*|dd.mm|mm/dd|||||||

-_*Note: date is a virtual setting; selecting *12h* will default to *mm.dd*.
+_* Date is a virtual setting; selecting *12h* will default to *mm.dd*.
 Similarly, selecting *dd/mm* will default to *24h*._

 While there is a global setting for each unit/format, properties are configured individually.
 For example, selecting 24 hour time affects the *clock*, *navigation arrival time*, and *aux. timers*, each of which needs to be configured for 24 hour time.

 When a unit/format is selected, the GT will set the bits for _all_ applicable properties.
-The relationship between settings and properties is outlined in the below table:
+This relationship between settings and properties is outlined in the below table:

 Property|Clock|Distance|Temp.|Consump.
 :---|:---|:---|:----|:----